Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/install-fusion-cli.md

 ### Uninstall Fusion

-This command will uninstall the Fusion binary from your system (but aliases will remain wherever they are installed, for example `~/.zshrc`):
+This command will uninstall the Fusion binary from your system, but aliases will remain wherever they are installed (for example `~/.zshrc`):

 ```shell
 dbtf system uninstall